What Is Open Banking? PSD2, AIS, PIS, CoF and Is It Safe

 Open banking across Europe

-Sources: Kontomatik — Open Banking Statistics 2025, EBA TPP Register
+Sources: EBA TPP Register, Kontomatik — Open Banking Statistics 2025

 Which European banks support open banking?

-Every bank operating in the EU and EEA is legally required by PSD2 to provide open banking APIs.
-This is not optional — it is a regulatory mandate.
-In practice, this means if you have an account at any licensed European bank, you can connect it to a budgeting app.
+Every bank operating in the EU, EEA, and UK is legally required to provide open banking APIs — it is a regulatory mandate, not an opt-in.
+In practice, if you have an account at any licensed European bank, you can connect it to a budgeting app.

 | Bank | Markets | Available in Martia |